-00 Note - Request to ICT that useful software be considered for authorisation and apply via the Service Desk to request particular - Don't install or run unapproved software on any Police system or use unapproved cloud services. access that is blocked by controls. - Be cautious of suspicious websites, emails, attachments, and links.
-Notify the Service Desk immediately of any suspicious Don't attach additional hardware, peripherals or other devices to a Police device or network, without specific authorisation from ICT. activity or suspected system infection. - Only use accredited Police systems and services. - Don't interfere or attempt to circumvent security measures or access controls on any Police device, system or service.
+Do Do on't Recommend to ICT that useful software be considered for authorisation, and apply via the Service Desk to request particular access that is blocked by controls.
+Be cautious of suspicious emails, attachments, and links.
+Notify the Service Desk immediately of any suspicious activity or suspected system infection.
+Install or run unapproved software on any Police system.
+Attach additional hardware, peripherals or other devices to a Police device or network, without specific authorisation from ICTSC.
+Interfere or attempt to circumvent security measures or access controls on any Police device or system.